bossyboss24/OpenPixelOSD/README.md

 OpenPixelOSD is an open-source project for generating and overlaying pixel graphics onto a video signal (OSD), based on the **STM32G431CBUx/** microcontroller.
 The project aims to create a software monochrome On-Screen Display (OSD) for VPV to phase out the obsolete *MAX7456* chip which has been discontinued

+OpenPixelOSD includes low-level drivers for the RTC6705 RF synthesizer and external power amplifier (SE5004L or similar).

+### Safety/Legal Notice

+The 5.8 GHz transmitter is subject to local regulations (power limits, parameters, certification requirements).
+Please ensure that the frequencies/power levels meet the requirements in your country.

 ## Repository Structure
 ```pgsql